By using this site, you agree to the Privacy Policy and Terms of Use.

 • 2 tbsp chicken broth or water

-• 1 tsp toasted sesame seeds, for garnish (optional)
+• 2 green onions, sliced; 1 tsp toasted sesame seeds (optional)

 Instructions

-1. Heat the oil in a large skillet over medium-high heat.
-Add the chopped onions and sauté until translucent and fragrant, about 3 minutes.
+1. Heat oil in a large skillet over medium-high.
+Add onions and sauté until translucent, about 3 minutes.

-5. Toss in the diced bell peppers and sauté for 3 minutes to retain a slight crunch and vibrant color.
+4. Toss in diced bell peppers and sauté 2–3 minutes for color and slight crunch.

 Nutrient Per Serving